alextsolovikos/cs394r_reinforcement_learning_control_of_lsms/README.md

 # CS394R Final Project - Reinforcement Learning Control of Large Scale Motions in Turbulent Flows

+*This is the code base for the final project of Alex Tsolovikos for CS394R - Reinforcement Learning: Theory and Practice - Spring 2022.*

 The goal of this project is to design a reinforcement learning (RL) agent that will target fluid volumes (indicated by tracer particles) in a (mean) turbulent boundary layer and move them closer to the wall.
-Actuation is done with a downwash-inducing jet that accelerates the flow in a localized region of the boundary layer and is controlled by a single input $a_t \in [0,1]$.
+Actuation is done with a downwash-inducing jet that accelerates the flow in a localized region of the boundary layer and is controlled by a single input a_t \in [0,1].
+The reward is maximizing the induced downwash that the target volume encounters while minimizing actuation cost.

-This is the code base for the final project of Alex Tsolovikos for CS394R - Reinforcement Learning: Theory and Practice - Spring 2022.

 ## Requirements
 Install the python packages in `requirements.txt`: